This blog is dedicated to a coworker who told me that she never makes fish because she doesn’t know how.

 One of the things I love about making fish is that it is so fast to cook—perfect for weeknights, when I come home from work and want to get dinner on the table as quickly as possible.

 I still don’t care for “fishy” fish, and I prepare it with different spices or yummy sauces that make the fish flavor essentially invisible.
-This recipe is so easy and so delicious.
-No more excuses, Claire (or the rest of you)!
+So there are no more excuses for anyone to not eat—and enjoy—fish!

 For you committed fish haters, the coating that I used here is equally delicious on chicken.
 Same prep steps—you just need to cook it longer, either on the stove or bake in the oven.